Instagram Testing Promoted Stories Ads for Business Accounts

 A new option will allow users, businesses, and brands alike to easily create targeted ads through Instagram’s popular Stories feature, making it easier for companies to reach the consumers who are going to be eager to engage with their brand.

 In this blog, I’m going to be exploring Instagram’s new Promote for Stories ad type, which will let users and businesses promote their stories similar to Facebook’s Boost option.
-We will take a look at all of the benefits of this new ad type, and discuss how small businesses with limited resources or management teams can promote organic content to a broader audience at a limited cost.
+We will take a look at all the benefits of this new ad type, and discuss how small businesses with limited resources or management teams can promote organic content to a broader audience at a limited cost.

 Why Stories and How Will it Work?